Elisabeth Walther-Bense

-Elisabeth Walther-Bense (née Walther) was a German semiotician.
+Elisabeth Walther-Bense was a German semiotician.
 She also worked as a publicist, editor, and translator.

+Biography

-Early life
+Early life and education

-Walther-Bense was born on August 10, 1922 in Oberweißbach, Thuringia, Germany.

-Education

-In 1950, She earned her doctorate at the University of Stuttgart under Max Bense, where she wrote her dissertation 'Die Rolle der Logik von Port Royal in der Frühgeschichte der exakten Wissenschaften' (The Role Of Port-Royal Logic In The Early History of The Exact Sciences).
-She was the first woman to hold a professorship at the University of Stuttgart's Department of Systematic Philosophy.
+Walther-Bense was born on 10 August 1922 in Oberweißbach, Thuringia, Germany.
+In 1950, She earned her doctorate at the Stuttgart Institute of Technology under Max Bense, where she wrote her dissertation Die Rolle der Logik von Port Royal in der Frühgeschichte der exakten Wissenschaften.

 Career

-Walther-Bense taught at the Stuttgart Technische Hochschule (from 1967, the University of Stuttgart) from 1956 to 1983.
-Along with her husband Max Bense, she also taught at the Ulm School of Design and the Escola Superior de Desenho Industrial in Rio de Janeiro.
+Walther-Bense taught at the Stuttgart Institute of Technology (from 1967, the University of Stuttgart) from 1956 to 1983.
+She was the first woman to hold a professorship at the University's Department of Systematic Philosophy.
+Along with her husband Bense, she also taught at the Ulm School of Design and the Escola Superior de Desenho Industrial at UERJ.

-She was a significant co-contributor with Max Bense to work on art, design, and semiotics as influenced by information and control systems theory emerging at the time, and documented much of his work in Germany and Brazil.
+She was a significant co-contributor with Bense to work on art, design, and semiotics as influenced by information and control systems theory emerging at the time, and documented much of his work in Germany and Brazil.

-She was the editor of the journal Augenblick (1955-1960), co-editor of Rot (1960-90) and co-editor of Semiosis (1976-1990), which she co-founded with Max Bense.
+Walther-Bense was the editor of the journal Augenblick (1955-1960), co-editor of Rot (1960-90) and co-editor of Semiosis (1976-1990), which she co-founded with Bense.